DrSI-P/EdPsych-AI-Education-Platform/progress.md

 - [x] Replace any types in src/app/accessibility/keyboard-navigation/page.tsx (2025-05-24)
 - [x] Replace any types in src/app/accessibility/screen-reader-optimization/page.tsx (2025-05-24)
 - [x] Replace any types in src/app/accessibility/text-to-speech/page.tsx (2025-05-24)
+- [x] Replace any types in src/app/adaptive-complexity/page.tsx (2025-05-24)
 - [ ] Replace any types in remaining components/
 - [ ] Replace any types in lib/
 - [ ] Add null checks to API routes